orlo/security-page/docs/privacy_and_data_protection.md

 ### Will Orlo help us comply with data subject rights?

 You have full control over your user data and data from followers so you should be able to manage all data subject rights yourself just by using the application.
-If you need any specific guidance on how to do this, you can use our ‘help’ feature in the application or consult our user guide or use our online chat facility.
+If you need any specific guidance on how to do this, you can use our ‘help’ feature in the application, consult our user guide or use our online chat facility.

 ### Will we be able to audit Orlo premises and systems for compliance?